hpfem/hermes-tutorial/doc/src/hermes2d/P02-nonlinear/02-newton-analytic.rst

     I ---- Newton iter 7, residual norm: 5.27303e-09
       << close all views to continue >>

-This will not surprize a reader who had Numerical Methods I.

 Sample results
 ~~~~~~~~~~~~~~

-The resulting approximation is the same as in example 01-picard.
+The resulting approximation is the same as in example P02/01-picard.